'Boom' from boat explosion off Auckland's Herald Island felt by residents on shore

 "From the bottom of our garden we were able to hear people calling for help and shouting, and see the scene from one of the nearby wharfs.

-"Our neighbors also heard and felt the bang, and they are a bit further away from the location than us."
+"Our neighbours also heard and felt the bang, and they are a bit further away from the location than us."